WPP-Public/Potato-ACE/src/ace/components/disclosure/README.md

 For convenience the ES6 class is exported as `Disclosure` and the attribute names used by the class are exported as properties of `ATTRS`.

-After the event `DOMContentLoaded` is fired on `document`, an instance of Disclosure is instantiated within each `<ace-disclosure>` element, and an ID `ace-disclosure-<n>` is addded for any instance without one, where `<n>` is a unique integer.
+After the event `DOMContentLoaded` is fired on `document` an instance of Disclosure is instantiated within each `<ace-disclosure>` element and an ID `ace-disclosure-<n>` is added for any instance without one, where `<n>` is a unique integer.
 Once instantiation is complete a custom event `ace-disclosure-ready` is dispatched on `window`.
 See the **Custom events** section below for more details.

 ## Usage

-Disclosures are hidden by default but can be initially shown by adding the `ace-disclosure-visible="true"` attribute to it.
+Disclosures are hidden by default but can be initially shown on page load by adding the `ace-disclosure-visible="true"` attribute to it.
 The attribute `ace-disclosure-trigger-for` should be added to triggering element and its value set to the ID of the Disclosure to be triggered.
 For accessibility reasons it is recommended that only `<button>` elements are used for triggers.
-Disclosures can also be triggered using custom events, as described in the **Custom events** section below.
+Disclosures can also be triggered using a custom event.
+See the **Custom events** section below for more details.

 Triggers will by default toggle the visibiility of the Disclosure, but the `ace-disclosure-show-trigger` or `ace-disclosure-hide-trigger` attribute can be added to the trigger to ensure that it only shows or hides its Disclosure respectively.